Qtejada/Embedded-Encyclopedia/docs/encyclopedia/hardware/basics/Mosfets.md

 - The other terminal is the drain.
 - For an N-channel device with `VD > VS`, current (conventional) flows from drain to source (though if you swap labels, the “drain” and “source” names change accordingly).

+- You want the switch to be in the ohmic region (VGS > VDS)  because that will give you the best switch action
+- The MOSFET when in ohmic, has a Ron of say 0.1 ohms, very small.
+Why?
+Your tube is huge, your pressure is small. little resistance.
+Voltage at the source is = VD*(RL/Ron*RL)
+- When your MOSFET is in Active moed (saturation) then your pressure is high, but your tube is small, high resistance.
+Maybe the tube only allows 1A.
+So Ron would be VD/1A which is way higher.
 ---

+## As Transconductance devices

+- gm = ID/VGS
+- MOSFETS act like pretty good transconductnace, particularly in saturation.
+When VDS is high (VDS > VGS) Then ID is determined by VGS.
+A change in VGS keeps ID constant
+- In the Ohmic Region, it gets a little funky and ID is somewhat proportional to VDS but VGS will also effect it.
+Its more like a resistor
+- In saturation, you get your amplifier model, in the ohmic you get your switch model.

 ## Device variation and precision